Test Case

 💡 Shortcut: You can use aliases

-This command generates the following files in the specified path (or the current directory if no path is provided):
+This command generates the multi-file format in the specified path (or the current directory if no path is provided):

 - Pre-Request Script: